amirfabo/telegram-scanner/README.md

 Three mode available:

-1. Occupied (username is claimable or already taken)
+1. Occupied (username is claimable or already taken) ✅
-2. Invalid (username is banned or is collectible [NFT])
+2. Invalid (username is banned or is collectible NFT) 🚫
-3. On Fragment (username is for sale or auction proceed)
+3. On Fragment (username is for sale or auction proceed) ❕

 # Features